The 11 Best Apps to Learn Dutch: Tested and Ranked

 Mondly

-Mondly is an excellent app if you’re a complete beginner in Dutch.
+Mondly is the best overall app to learn Dutch.
 The lessons help you learn important vocabulary and grammar.
 You’ll also learn basic conversations and can practice them with Mondly’s chatbot.
-I specifically included it on this list for beginners though.
-Mondly isn’t very helpful if you’re already a more intermediate or advanced speaker.
+Keep in mind that Mondly is only for beginners and isn’t very helpful if you have an intermediate or advanced level.

 I enjoy using Mondly because it’s flexible and lets you choose which lessons you want to complete.
-There are a lot of topics to choose from and each lesson stands on its own.
+There are a lot of topics to choose from and you can choose what interests you.
 Once you’ve completed Mondly’s Dutch course, you’ll have a well-rounded knowledge of the language.
 Try Mondly for free by clicking the link below or learn more about it in this Mondly review.

 Key Features